Main content | back to top

 This alleviates pressure on resources and helps preserve the environment.
 It also frees women up from spending so long gathering wood, allowing them to focus on other activities.

 Shell is one of the founding partners of The Global Alliance for Clean Cookstoves.
-In 2010 Shell made a $6m commitment to enable a thriving market for clean cookstoves.
+Since 2010, Shell has made a $12m commitment to enable a thriving market for clean cookstoves.
 This contribution is more than solid financial support.
 It has provided business expertise to better understand the markets for cookstoves, including through the secondment of a Shell business professional.
 This secondee is helping the Alliance attract investors and supporting stove businesses to develop carbon credits.
 Shell is also raising awareness across its networks and helping to recruit more public and private partners for the Alliance.

 Lighting up Nigerian homes